crypto-com/crypto-pay-magento2/README.md

 ## Setup

-1. Download the module zip package (code -> Download ZIP)
+1. Download the module zip package in [Releases](https://github.com/crypto-com/crypto-pay-magento2/releases) page.
-2. Upload all files to your Magento installation path (/code/Cdcpay in zip -> /app/code/Cdcpay in Magento server)
+2. Extract and upload all files to your Magento 2 installation path (/code/Cdcpay in zip -> /app/code/Cdcpay in Magento server)
 3. Login to your server, and in the root of your Magento2 install, run the following commands:

 ```